 So actually how do we bring comfort.

-- Spend time with people in crisis during the crisis.
+- Spend time with people in crisis.

 - Christ will make up for every loss that we have endured here.